akashacms/epub-guide/documents/3c-content-markup.html.md

 The Markdown Tutorial ([markdowntutorial.com/](http://markdowntutorial.com/)) is a good place to start your understanding of Markdown.

 John Gruber invented Markdown, and wrote up its syntax on his site ([daringfireball.net/projects/markdown/](http://daringfireball.net/projects/markdown/)).
+Unfortunately there has been incompatibility between different Markdown.
 CommonMark ([commonmark.org](http://commonmark.org/)) is an attempt to standardize the Markdown syntax among Markdown processors.
-AkashaCMS uses the markdown-it processor ([npmjs.com/package/markdown-it](https://www.npmjs.com/package/markdown-it)) processor, whose author is committed to the CommonMark cause.
+AkashaRender uses the markdown-it processor ([npmjs.com/package/markdown-it](https://www.npmjs.com/package/markdown-it)) processor, whose author is committed to the CommonMark cause.

 The markdown-it processor used by AkashaCMS supports some of the Github Flavored Markdown extensions ([help.github.com/articles/github-flavored-markdown/](https://help.github.com/articles/github-flavored-markdown/)).